 This course number is used to provide offerings in special topics in instructional technology on the basis of need.
 Prerequisites: graduate standing and consent of instructor.

 ITEC 5510.
-Instructional Telecommunications.
+Communication in Distance Education.
 3 cr

 ITEC 5550.
 Theory of Change.
 3 cr

 Explores the literature and research base within the theories, models, and processes of change, the diffusion of innovations, and the human side of educational reform.
 Learners explore practical applications of theoretical and research findings to behavioral change, diffusion of innovations, and principles and practices of planned change.
 Prerequisites: graduate standing.